 The detector will remain in alarm condition for as long as the test switch is activated.
-The detector has to be reset by the reset command from the FACP.
+The detector can be reset by selecting the reset position on the RTS151KEY.

 The remote fault LED will blink the set sensitivity of the detector.
 The number of blinks, similar to number of blinks from the arrows, will represent the set sensitivity and the sequence is repeated every 3 seconds till the detector is reset.